dystobic/writeups/DeconstruCTF/2021/Reject humanity return to libc/README.md

 The program is vulnerable to a buffer overflow and a standard ret2libc attack.

 ## Solution
-See [exploit](./exploit.py) for an implementation of the exploit written in python.
+See [exploit](./exploit.py) for an automation of the exploit written in python.

 > dsc{r37URN_70_M0nk3}